nuxt/http/docs/guide/advanced.md

 ## Hooks

-Sometimes we want to globally intercept HTTP request and responses. for example display a toast on error or log them or dynamically modify requests.
+Hooks can be used to globally intercept HTTP request and responses.
+E.g. if you wish to log errors, display a toast on error or need to dynamically modify requests.

-HTTP module provides helpers to register hooks for request lifecycle:

-- `onRequest(config)`
-- `onResponse(response)`
-- `onError(err)` (`err.response` may be available on response errors)
+See the [API reference](/api/#hooks) for the list of lifecycle hooks the HTTP module provides

 These functions don't have to return anything by default.